ctahok/Migration-Discovery-Phase-Checklist/checklist.md

     _What does this server or device do?
 Is it the server that runs your payroll system?
 Or the one that hosts your canteen lunch menu?_

+- [ ] Ids device/server a hypervisor with workloads?
+    _Does the device host other workloads?

 - [ ] Workload owner & contact details

     _Who in the business is the owner of this workload, who needs to authorise outages, changes etc_